This article originally appeared on Vice US.

 “That is really worrisome and as those numbers rise, we're seeing commensurate increases in the number of hospitalizations and ICU admissions," he added.
 "You get to the point where you overwhelm ICUs and that's when the mortality goes up.”

 Despite the overwhelming evidence that the coronavirus pandemic is getting worse not better across the country, Trump continues to push for a complete reopening of the economy.

 He is also refusing to adhere to local regulations aimed at curbing the spread of the virus: this week he failed to wear a mask during a trip to Arizona.

-He is expected to visit his golf club in Bedminster, New Jersey this weekend, and even though New Jersey is one of the states forcing visitors to self-quarantine and Trump recently Arizona is one of the states on the travel advisory list, the president has said he will not self-quarantine.
+He is expected to visit his golf club in Bedminster, New Jersey this weekend, and even though New Jersey is one of the states forcing visitors to self-quarantine, and Trump recently went to Arizona, one of the states on the travel advisory list, the president has said he will not self-quarantine.

 “The president of the United States is not a civilian,” White House spokesman Judd Deere told NBC, adding: “With regard to Arizona, the White House followed its COVID mitigation plan to ensure the president did not come into contact with anyone who was symptomatic or had not been tested.”

 Experts at the World Health Organization said Wednesday that if the Americas cannot get the outbreak under control through social distancing and tracking and tracing of patients, they will have to reimpose lockdown measures.